DevOps-Gilde/S2_Docs_GitHubActions/03_SetupInfrastructure.md

 ![image](https://github.com/user-attachments/assets/fe66b88f-a2f2-4490-8946-41c681e70e51)

 For troubleshooting just click on the name "infra" next to the icon error icon.
 The "infra" run at the bottom of the previous screenshot for instance.
-The next two screenshots show the remeining two levels until you hit the details.
+The next two screenshots show the remaining two levels until you hit the details.

 <br><img src="./images/wkf_trouble_1.png" width="800"/><br>
 <br><img src="./images/wkf_trouble_2.png" width="800"/><br>